 Information collected through the consultation indicates that PFOS-related substances are used in coatings applied to photographic films, papers and printing plates.
 The substances were also used in developing solutions in the past, but recent information from EPCI (European Photographic Chemicals Industry) states that they have been removed from such products.
 The main function of the substances is to act as anti-static agents.
 This is to prevent static discharge, both for the possible effects on workers handling the material, and from the possible exposure of photographic materials to the discharge.
-The substances also help in reducing friction, thereby improving transport in cameras, printers and projectors, and are essential to the laying down of multiple thin layers of photographic material on film, creating coatings of high complexity in a highly consistent and rapid manner.
+The substances also help in reducing friction, thereby improving transport in cameras, printers and projectors, and assist in the laying down of thin layers of photographic material on film.
 EPCI indicate that the main area of use for PFOS-related substances is in the medical area (x-rays), with 85% of EU use in this sector.

 In the course of the consultation, six substances which are used in this area were identified.
-Of these, one is of the PFOS-salt group, one of the PFOS-substance group and the other four are PFOS-polymers.
+Of these, one is of the PFOS-acid group, one of the PFOS-substance group and the other four are PFOS-polymers.
 The OECD assessment indicates that the carboxylate derivatives of N-alkyl-perfluorooctane sulphonamide are used as anti-static agents.
-For these calculations the substances used in this area are assumed to be PFOS-salt for the production of film step, and PFOS-polymers for subsequent steps.
+For these calculations the substances used in this area are assumed to be PFOS-acid for the production of film step, and PFOS-polymers for subsequent steps.
 The polymers are assumed to contain 1% of PFOS-substances as residuals.
 Information on the relative proportions of the various types would allow the estimates to be improved.